-The incentive zoning or ‘housing bonus’ system in place for years in downtown required developers to replace 1 for 1 any low cost housing they demolished as a condition for increasing the height and density of their buildings.
+The incentive zoning or ‘housing bonus’ system in place for years required developers to replace 1 for 1 any low cost housing they demolished as a condition for increasing the height and density of their buildings.
 The new HALA-Mandatory Housing Affordability (MHA) Program does not include this requirement.
 And wherever incentive zoning still applies in Seattle, city planners intend also to remove the obligation.
 Hundreds of existing low cost units in Seattle will be lost if this occurs.

 A 44-story luxury apartment building at 2005 5th Ave (NW corner of 5th & Virginia) is proposed by a Taiwanese developer that would rise above the empty shells of the historic Griffin Building and the Sheridan Apartments, and will remove 56 units of currently occupied and very affordable downtown housing ($990-$1170/mo. rent at time they applied for permits).
 Only the facades of these two buildings would remain.